RohanKrMahato/instituteautomationdoc/docs/technical_documentation/frontend/components/Assignment/AssignmentDetails.md

 ## Overview

-The `AssignmentDetail` component is a React-based front-end module designed to manage student interactions with a specific course assignment at an academic institution (e.g., IIT Guwahati).
+The `AssignmentDetail` component is a React-based front-end module designed to manage student interactions with a specific course assignment at IIT Guwahati.
 It fetches assignment and student data, allows students to submit text-based assignments, displays submission status, and supports undoing submissions if before the deadline.
 The component uses **React Router** for URL parameters, **Fetch API** for data operations, and **Tailwind CSS** for styling, providing a responsive and user-friendly interface.

 ## Dependencies